Long-term disability insurance protects you if you become disabled and can no longer work. At least, in theory.

 Getting coverage through your employer is not the only way to get long-term disability insurance.
-You can also buy an individual policy directly from an insurance company the same way you would purchase life or auto insurance.
+You can also buy an individual policy directly from an insurance company like you would purchase life or auto insurance.

 If you purchased long-term disability insurance yourself, your policy is not governed by ERISA.
 That doesn’t mean you have no recourse if your claim is wrongfully denied.

 If you purchased long-term disability insurance yourself, your policy is not governed by ERISA.
 That doesn’t mean you have no recourse if your claim is wrongfully denied.
 You still have the right to appeal that decision.
-However, because individual policies are not governed by ERISA, the appeal process is covered by state laws, which can differ from state to state.
+However, because ERISA does not govern individual policies, the appeal process is covered by state laws, which can differ from state to state.

 In some cases, individual policies give you more options to resolve a dispute.
 With ERISA plans, every dispute must follow the same rigid rules.
 You do have the right to sue in federal court, but it can take a long time to get a denial overturned and receive your benefits.

 If you have an individually purchased policy and the insurer denies your claim, you may be able to sue in state court immediately.
 Under many states’ laws, if the insurer wrongfully denied your claim, you may also be eligible for punitive damages.

 Whether you have ERISA or Individual Disability Insurance, you likely have one of three basic types of coverage: